The Ultimate Guide to ELK Log Analysis

 - What are the best alternatives to ELK?

-The ELK stack consists of three open-source software tools -- Elasticsearch, Logstash, and Kibana -- that, when integrated, create a powerful solution for aggregating, managing, and querying log data from on-prem or cloud-based IT environments.
+The ELK stack consists of three open-source software tools -- Elasticsearch, Logstash, and Kibana -- that, when integrated, create a powerful solution for aggregating, managing, and querying log data in a central location from on-prem or cloud-based IT environments.

 Architectural overview of ELK stack for log analysis and management.